Skip to content

 Why This Happens

-GraphQL has a unique error model that differs from REST APIs:
+GraphQL has a unique error model that differs from REST APIs, and each server implementation interprets the spec differently.

 Fix 1: Create Typed GraphQL Errors